alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 In short, if this was a sneaky power grab, they're sure making it hard to be sneaky by readily giving out so much information.

-*Maybe* there's a hole in the protocol.
+*Maybe* there's a backdoor in the protocol.
 I think that's very unlikely.
 Remember, it's basically the [DP-3T protocol](https://github.com/DP-3T/documents), which was designed entirely by academic security professors, not big tech companies.
 I haven't had the time to verify they're exactly identical, but on a skim they had the same security guarantees.

-When people explain what could go wrong, they point out that although the app is opt-in, governments could say people aren't allowed to leave lockdown unless they opt-in, effectively making it mandatory.
-Do we really want big tech companies building a system like this?
+When people explain what could go wrong, they point out that although the app is opt-in, governments could keep people in lockdown unless they install the app, effectively making it mandatory.
+Do we really want big tech companies building such a wide-reaching system?

 My answer is yes, absolutely, and if governments push for mandatory installs, then that's fine too, as long as the app's security isn't compromised.

 Look, you may be philosophically against large corporations accumulating power.
 I get it.
 Corporations have screwed over a *lot* of people.
+However, I don't think contact tracing gives them much power they didn't already have.
+And right now,
-However, I don't think contact tracing gives them much more power, and right now the coronavirus is also screwing over a lot of people.
-It's correct to temporarily suspend your principles.
-Not permanently, temporarily.
-Just until the public health emergency is over.
+the coronavirus is also screwing over a lot of people.
+It's correct to *temporarily* suspend your principles, until the public health emergency is over.
 Contact tracing only works if it's widespread.
 To make it widespread, you *want* the large reach of tech companies, because you need as many users as possible.
 (Similarly, you may hate Big Pharma, but Big
-Pharma is partnering with the CDC for COVID-19 test production, and at this time they're best equipped to produce the massive numbers of tests needed to detect COVID-19.)
+Pharma is partnering with the CDC for COVID-19 test production, and at this time, they're best equipped to produce the massive numbers of tests needed to detect COVID-19.)